Aryan2299/IPL-search/README.md

 Clicking the “All” button toggles between all filters and a few of them.

 Search and filters have limited functionality.
-By default, “All” is selected and all filters are selected.
+By default, “All” is selected and all filters are selected to load the results (first 10).
 This will show data from all datasets, 10 at a time.
 To select fewer filters, click on “All” again.
 This deselects a few filters and shows results for only 2 filters (decided beforehand in the code).

 “Next” and “Prep” buttons are rendered once the results are rendered, to navigate the dataset.

 **Results can only be seen once the “Search’ button has been clicked.
-Doing so sends a request to either https://ipl-search-server.herokuapp.com/all/index} or https://ipl-search-server.herokuapp.com/random/index.
+Doing so sends a request to either https://ipl-search-server.herokuapp.com/all/index or https://ipl-search-server.herokuapp.com/random/index.
 If results for all filters have been rendered, click on “All” again to deselect a few filters and click on “Search” button again to view new results.

 Information Hierarchy